huixiang01/homework_bot/README.md

 <h1> HEY HERE'S HOW YOU CAN CREATE A BOT FOR HOMEWORK REMINDERS </h1>
 <h2> Functions</h2>

 1. Set up homework from the bot
 2. Check homework on a particular date whether there is homework
-   1. if so, state the homework and the time to hand up
+   - If so, state the homework and the time to hand up
-3. <Work-in-progress> Send Reminder from the bot to class group
+3. Send Reminder from the bot to class group (WORK-IN-PROGRESS)

 ---